femga/rdr3_discoveries/Controls/README.md

 - `IsDisabledControlJustReleased(control_type, input)`: Used to detect a disabled button release event.
 - `IsDisabledControlPressed(control_type, input)`: Used to detect a continuous disabled button press event.

+## Contexts

 Rockstar Games uses context-based button grouping.
 Context can be switched automatically.
 For example, the default context is "OnFoot."
 When you mount a horse, the context automatically changes to "OnMount," when you enter a carriage, it changes to "InVehicle."
 You can only detect buttons within the current context using the above natives.

 For example, if you're on foot (the "OnFoot" context), you can't detect the "INPUT_WHISTLE_HORSEBACK" button, which is available in the "OnMount" context and not available in "OnFoot".

 You can arbitrarily change the context to your desired one using the native `SetControlContext(control_type, context)`.
-This native doesn't need to be run every frame, but the context will automatically change if the engine requires it (for example, if you mount or dismount a horse).
+This native doesn't need to be run every frame, but the engine can change it when necessary (for example, if you mount or dismount a horse).
 You can check the context for the corresponding control_type using the native `GetCurrentControlContext(control_type)`.

 Changing the context can disable almost all buttons.
 For example, by changing the context to 'UIFeedInteractOverride', you'll only be able to detect the single "INPUT_FEED_INTERACT" button.
-Consequently, your character will lose control.
-To regain control, you need to change the context to the current one (i.e., if the character is on a horse, change it to "OnMount," if on foot, change it to "OnFoot," and so on).
+Also your character will lose control.
+To regain control, you need to change the context to the relevant one (i.e., if the character is on a horse, change it to "OnMount," if on foot, change it to "OnFoot," and so on).

 The control_type for all contexts is 0.
 With the exception of: